Did you know that you can start a real, fruit-bearing indoor lemon tree in a teacup or mug?

 Water the seeds and place in a warm sunny spot.
 You should see the beginnings of sprouts in a month to two months.
 Mine took every bit of two months so be patient.
 Just when you think nothing is happening, you see green peeking through.
 It is really quite exciting!

 Don’t forget to mist the surface with water every 5-6 days to support their growth.
 Just keep them evenly moist.
 Don’t over-water.
 Until germination, you may loosely cover the cup with cling wrap, with which you will create a greenhouse effect, but take caution that you don’t cook your seeds in too hot a window.
-Remove cling wrap when the seeds sprout.
+Remove cling wrap as soon as the seeds sprout.

 After 4-6 months when the seedlings are grown and getting crowded, you should choose the most beautiful and the strongest ones and transplant them into individual pots with a larger diameter.
 This time make sure the pot you choose has drainage holes and use a saucer.
 The composition of the soil should remain the same.

-Your lemon tree can become a very beautiful and luxurious house plant.
+Your lemon tree can become a very beautiful and luxurious house plant with the right exposure and conditions.

 In early summer a lemon tree should be fertilized.
-I suggest feeding it an organic fertilizer if you plan to make lemonade.
+I suggest feeding it an organic fertilizer if you plan to make lemonade or use the peel for zest.

 In winter, lemons love a bright spot with 8 or more hours a day of bright sunlight in a south facing window.
 When conditions are right, they will produce fruit in the winter and summer.